 What to do when a qualified prospect doesn’t buy

 It can feel like a kick in the slats when a qualified prospect refuses to buy, or worse, buys from your competitor, but don’t take it personally.
 After all, a prospect’s decision not to buy often has nothing to do with the seller in the first place.
-It’’s about the potential buyer’s needs.
+It’s about the potential buyer’s needs.

 “The prospect wasn’t ready, able or willing to move forward at this time,” Calvert said.
 “Nothing less, nothing more.
 It’'s not a rejection.
-There's no offense intended.
-They aren’'t judging you, and you have no cause to judge them.
-It's just business.
+There’s no offense intended.
+They aren't judging you, and you have no cause to judge them.
+It’s just business.
 Imagining it's anything else is a total waste of time and energy.”

 There’s a benefit to seeing a refusal to buy in this way; if the prospect isn’t ready to buy right now, they could be interested in buying from you in the future.

 People decide not to buy for many reasons, Paling said.
-This could come down to pricing, bad timing, not feeling a connection with your sales process, wanting to wait for you to release new features that offer a better solution to their problems, etc. Every refusal to buy is an opportunity for a rep to learn what went wrong – with the prospect or with the sales process itself.
+This could come down to pricing, bad timing, not feeling a connection with your sales process, wanting to wait for you to release new features that offer a better solution to their problems, or something else.
+Every refusal to buy is an opportunity for a rep to learn what went wrong – with the prospect or with the sales process itself.

 “Sometimes it’s been taken from the budget.
 Sometimes they have other priorities.
 They have changed their mind, or sometimes someone else is advocating for another product or service.
 To the best of your ability, try to find out,” she said.
 “And then I would definitely follow up: Did they go through with the purchase?
 Did they like what they purchased?
 How do they feel about it?
 Do they know of anyone else who might be interested?
 It can be pretty valuable to call someone even after they haven’t purchased your product or service.”